Be attorneys and judges, not software technicians.

 Shown on a fully synthetic claims file — no real veteran data.

-Open the whole file, instantly.
+However big the file, it opens instantly.

-Hundreds to thousands of documents per appeal, opened with no wait — and any document on screen in under a second.
+Hundreds to thousands of documents per appeal, opened with no wait — any document on screen in under a second.

 Know what you're looking at.